 2. Arrival (2016)

 Arrival isn't just another sci-fi film about aliens coming to Earth.
 It takes a much more realistic lens to the scenario and asks an important question: If aliens actually arrived on Earth, how would we communicate with them?
 How do you bridge the language gap?

 Well, there's more to it than that—I won't spoil it here—but at its core Arrival is a beautiful movie that explores the idea of linguistics.
 Does that sound boring?
 It's not!
 Arrival is suspenseful in all the right ways, and director Denis Villeneuve knocks it out of the park.

 Plus, when you see just how otherworldly the alien language is, it'll stick with you long after you've finished watching.

 1. Jurassic Park (1993)

-You knew Jurassic Park had to be on this list, didn’t you?
-I included it at the top of my list of most rewatchable films, and it’s still my favorite sci-fi film of all time.
-The direction is flawless, the cast is perfect, and the special effects hold up even to this day.
+The direction is flawless, the cast is unforgettable, and the special effects hold up even to this day.
 Who can forget the first time they saw that T-Rex come crashing across the screen?
-Hmm, excuse me while I go watch it again for the billionth time.
+Excuse me while I go watch it again for the billionth time.